cue-labs/cue-by-example/001_github_actions_importing_workflows/README.md

 mkdir -p internal/ci/github
 ```

-You can change the hierarchy and naming of the parent directories to suit your
+You may change the hierarchy and naming of `github`'s **parent** directories to
-repository layout.
-If you do so, you will need to adapt some commands and CUE
+suit your repository layout.
+If you do so, you will need to adapt some commands
-code as you follow this guide.
+and CUE code as you follow this guide.

 Move the newly-created CUE files into their dedicated directory.
 For example: